gorilli-team/gorillix/README.md

 Gorillix is an innovative decentralized exchange (DEX) that offers flexible trading options through both manual and AI-based approaches, focusing on interactions between Token A and Token B.

+## Smart Contracts

+The following smart contracts have been deployed on ABC Testnet.

+- **💰 TokenA & TokenB**: Mock tokens for single pool creation.
+- **📈 Gorillix**: Lightweight AMM equipped with swap and deposit functions.
+The TokenA/TokenB pool is stored within the DEX and LP tokens (GOR-LP) are emitted to reward Liquidity Providers.

+Gorillix is compatible with Gelato Relay via the ERC2771Context contract, allowing for gasless transactions.

+**Contract addresses:**
+- **TokenA**: 0xAaAaAAaAaaAAaAaAAaAaAaaAaAaaAAaAAaAaAaA;
+- **TokenB**: 0xBbBBbBbbBBbBBbBbBbBbbBbbBBbBbBBbBBbBbBb;
+- **Gorillix**: 0xGgGGgGggGGgGGgGgGgGgGggGGgGGgGGgGGgGGg;
+- **Trusted Forwarder (Gelato Relay)**: 0xTtTTtTttTTtTTtTtTtTtTttTTtTTtTTtTTtTTt;

 ## 💫 Trading Modes

 ### 1️⃣ Manual Trading